ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/04_sequencing_QC.md

 - **Per Base Sequence Content**

-Shows the proportion of each nucleotide for each position in our reads.
+Shows the proportion of each nucleotide for each position in the reads.
 This proportion should be roughly the same for all nucleotides.
-We should therefore see straight lines very close to each other for all nucleotides.
+Straight lines very close to each other for all nucleotides should therefore be observed.
-The presence of wavy lines at the beginning of the reads is usually caused by adapters or random hexamer primer bias in the case of RNA-seq.
-In ATAC-seq, the Tn5 Transposase has a specific insertion bias.
+The presence of wavy lines at the beginning of the reads is usually caused by adapters or random hexamer primer bias in the case of RNA-seq, or by the specific Tn5 insertion bias in ATAC-seq.
 Differences in the G-C vs. A-T ratio might have biological significance, so worth investigating, while sudden peaks are usually a red flag.

 <div align="center">